TeknooSoftware/states/docs/howto/details.md

 classes.
 Another way is provided with the integrated factory (described in the section Integrated proxy and Integrated factory).

 ###Proxy
-The proxy is the central component of each stated class : The proxy instance represents the instance of your stated class.
+The proxy, called `Context` in the state pattern, is the central component of each stated class :
+The proxy instance represents the instance of your stated class.
+It manages states and decide which states to execute calls.

 All your states are registered into each proxy by the factory.
 The proxy manages also these states and allow you to enable, disable or switch between your states.